What You Need to Know about Your Credit Score and Identity TheftPublished on August 19, 2022 by CreditFresh

 New accounts won’t just impact the average age of your history.
 They may also add entries to your file that raise concerns.

-It depends on the types of accounts the thief decides to open.
+It depends on the types of accounts the fraudster is able to open successfully.

 Some financial institutions review an application for a new account by performing a hard inquiry.
 This lets the financial institution determine if they are willing to lend to you.

-Anytime a financial institution performs a hard credit check, this adds a hard credit inquiry entry into your file — letting future institutions know the last time you applied for a new credit account.
+Anytime a financial institution performs a hard credit check, this adds a hard credit inquiry entry into your file — letting potential financial institutions know the last time you applied for a new credit account.

 5. Credit Mix

 This last category is all about striking a balance between different kinds of accounts.
-Generally, having a variety of accounts that may include a mortgage, installment loan, student debt, and a personal line of credit is a good thing.
+Generally, having a variety of accounts that may include a mortgage, installment loan, student debt, and a personal line of credit may be a good thing.

 But simply having variety isn’t enough.
 A credit bureau will also consider how well you manage each of these accounts.